Parent Pay Parent Pay Search this website Open Mobile menu

 • Understand the basic defensive stance when man to man marking.

-• Demonstrating the use of spatial awareness when passing and moving.
+• Demonstrate the use of spatial awareness when passing and moving.

 • Understand and develop awareness of rules of the game, including half court violation, rule of the key, baseline and side line balls encroachment.